theolivenbaum/resin/README.md

 	long long short

-When using compression uniformly over all rows a batch info file is not needed.
+When using the same compression or encoding uniformly over all rows a batch info file is not needed.

-### DocumentTable roadmap
+### Row versions

-Implement log-structured writing.
+If you insert a document with a primary key into ResinDB and then perform an update on that document, it will occur twice in the DocumentTable but with different row IDs.
+Those two occurrances also differ because they belong to different batches.
+Batches are timestamped.
+When reading from a DocumentTable only the last version, chronologically speaking, will be fetched.

 ## Usage
 ### CLI